 Artificial Intelligence systems are based on rules.
 These systems accept data from a variety of sources and use their rules to determine if an event of interest has occurred.
 When such an event is found, the rule engines also specify how the AI system should respond to alert operations, generate reports, and react to changing conditions.

-The value of any AI system is limited or enhanced by the data that is available to these sophisticated software tools.
+The value of any AI system is limited or enhanced by the data available to these sophisticated software tools.
 More data implies better insights and more value from the AI engine.
 When an AI engine receives its data from an i3 data fabric, it is easy to add more data to the AI engine data library.
 At the same time, it is easy to remove problematic data sources from the analysis.
 Enhancing an AI-driven system with i3 technology, allows the AI system to gracefully evolve as rules are changed and features are added which require additional data.

 AI engineers tell us that they spend upwards of 80% of their time trying to identify and build the relationships necessary to make sure their AI engines can operate properly.
 That means that an average AI engineer only spends 20% of their time creating value from these complex systems. i3’s ability to manage the data flows that feed these AI systems ensures the AI systems and the engineers that support them are operating at peak efficiency.

 Applications consume data and present it to the application users in a way that allows them to use technology for the operational advantage of an organization.
 Applications are thirsty for data and many applications maintain internal data structures for the exclusive benefit of that application.
-Applications that have been vertically integrated to manage data sources from ingestion through the presentation may be easy to deploy but their structure inadvertently creates data structures that restrict an organization’s ability to collaborate internally and externally.
+Applications that have been vertically integrated to manage data sources from ingestion through the presentation inadvertently create closed or siloed data structures that restrict an organization’s ability to collaborate internally and externally.

-The expansive growth of the internet was fueled by the advent of browser-based technologies that allowed independent and remote clients to access remote applications that supported a myriad of distributed users. i3 helps break down data silos by treating data as an organization’s asset and allows these data assets to be managed as any other organizational resource.
+The expansive growth of the internet was fueled by the advent of browser-based technologies that allowed independent and remote clients to access remote applications that supported a myriad of distributed users. i3 helps break down these data silos by treating data as an organization’s asset and allows these data assets to be managed as any other organizational resource.

 Internet of Things (IoT)

 Great advancements have been made in the world of IoT.
 Sensors and actuators are becoming so cost-effective that literally anything in the physical world can be monitored by attaching a sensor to it and controlled through actuators.
-Many IoT systems have been deployed to meet specific requirements however there are many more use cases that are only now beginning to become cost-effective.
-While first-generation IoT systems were deployed based on the benefit of a single IoT use case, these next-generation IoT systems are not being to create data that has value across a range of applications.
+Many IoT systems have been deployed to meet specific requirements however there are many more use cases that while desirable, cannot justify the costs associated with the deployment and support of a large dedicated network of sensors.

 Digital Twins and the Metaverse

-Digital twins are data constructs that model physical or virtual objects as they exist within a digital environment and often augment these virtualized objects with digitally enhanced capabilities.
-For example, a physical automotive tire might be digitally modeled along with an environment to better understand how a tire might perform in a variety of conditions and physical environments that could not be physically tested.
+Digital twins are data constructs that model physical objects as they exist within a digital environment and often augment these virtualized objects with digitally enhanced capabilities.
+For example, a physical automotive tire might be digitally modeled to better understand how a tire might perform in a variety of conditions and physical environments that could not be physically tested.
 Alternatively, a building might be modeled as a digitized image that can be virtually placed in a larger city to better understand how people might interact with the building.
 These digitized models are referred to as digital twins and a collection of digital twins forms a metaverse.
-These digital models may use sensors so the model is a physical reflection of a real-world object so the characteristics of the digital object change as the physical object changes.
-It is even possible to link a digital twin so that changes to the object made in the digital world can later be sent to the physical object through the use of actuator technology.
-In these environments, i3 plays an important role by managing the flow of data into and out of the digital twins contained within an metaverse.